snaptopixel/vuex-ts-decorators/README.md

 ## Example usage and code structure/layout

-For futher answers and information, please check out the companion [vuex-ts-example](snaptopixel/vuex-ts-example) project.
-There you'll see the decorators in action as well guidance on how you can structure your code for the best results.
+For futher answers and information, please check out the companion [vuex-ts-example](https://github.com/snaptopixel/vuex-ts-example) project.
+You'll be able to see the decorators in action as well as some guidance on how you can structure your code for the best results.